 As quoted by Little Rock News Source KATV COO Daniel Sanders stated, “In the realm of safety, some of the things we’re testing for is pesticides, testing for microbial contamination, mycotoxins – these are things that are not safe for you to ingest, especially in a medical market that’s huge.
 When you’re working with HIV patients that are immunocompromised, you don’t want mycotoxins in their system.”

 The Arkansas analytic laboratory is taking other state’s successful lab testing, discussing with the Arkansas Department of Health, and addressing expectations from the scientific community as they structure their testing methods.
-For potency, they will be using High-Pressure Liquid Chromatography (HPLC).
-For edible cannabis products, Marygold will run solvent and homogeneity tests.
+For potency, they will be using High-Performance Liquid Chromatography (HPLC).
+For edible cannabis products, Marygold will run solvent and homogeneity tests alongside many other tests that use LC and GC.

 As the third in a trio of testing labs in the state, it seems that Arkansas is going to be prepared to launch their medical cannabis program by 2018.